srmagura/iti-react/iti-react/Readme.md

 ### Development tips

 -   iti-react needs to compile when using Jest.
 Since Jest brings in @types/node, you must put `window` in front of setTimeout, setInterval, clearTimeout, and clearInterval.
 E.g. use `window.setTimeout` instead of `setTimeout`.
--   The solution uses yarn workspaces to link together iti-react-core, iti-react, and TestWebsite. `yarn install` only needs to be run in the repository's root directory.
+-   The solution uses yarn workspaces to link all the packages together. `yarn install` only needs to be run in the repository's root directory.